Le-Ang/RPGGame/README.md

 # RPGGame
-A RPG pixel game i made in unity
+A RPG top-down game i made in unity